Skip to main content

 Closing a proposal

-A proposal can be closed only in an epoch that is strictly higher than the end epoch value provided when the proposal was open.
+A proposal can be closed by the issuer before the voting period starts but with an early closing fee equal to LostProposalFee.
+A proposal can also be closed by anyone in an epoch that is strictly higher than the end epoch value provided when the proposal was opened.

 CloseProposalTransaction {